 OneFest will identify, select, train, road test and showcase the artists and music industry professionals by working closely with our partners.

-We will fully engage our candidates, our creative talent, audience and industry through the project and demonstrate the spectrum of opportunities within the festival and events sector.
+We will fully engage our candidates, our creative talent, audience and industry through the project and demonstrate the spectrum of opportunities within the music sector.
 We will also create a number of opportunities to up skill and assist existing talent to support its future industry.

-The longer than average, in depth work placements are designed to equip each candidate with the tools and skills for the duration of their career.
+The training and placements are designed to equip each candidate with the tools and skills for the duration of their career.

-OneFest wants to build a resilient festival sector that also values diversity.
+OneFest wants to build a resilient music sector that also values diversity.

-We recognise that to do this, people entering the industry need appropriate professional development opportunities.
+We recognise that to do this, people entering the industry need appropriate support and opportunities.

-The real strength of this festival sector development project is the collaborative partnership that underpins in.
-This unique partnership of like-minded, organisations, such as AIF (Association of Independent Festivals) The Round House, Create Jobs -London, The Hub, The 100 Club, PRS for Music, PRS Foundation, Young Guns Network alongside OneFest will be the key to it’s success.
+The real strength of this development project is the collaborative partnership that underpins in.
+This unique partnership of like-minded, organisations, such as Higher Rhythm, The Lead Mill, EartH, Big Star Business Management, Music Managers Forum, PRS for Music, PRS Foundation, Music Glue, SSE, Saari Music and Sapphire & Steel alongside OneFest will be the key to it’s success.

 The Roundhouse is excited by the developments of OneFest CIC, as we recognise the importance and value of new talent development, particularly in regional areas of the UK.The Roundhouse is a global leader in providing creative opportunities for young people (11-25yrs) including work placement opportunities, and are keen to support partners with similar opportunities where possible.
 OneFest CIC is badged as part of the Roundhouse’s Call to Create initiative, a global collective of like-minded cultural organisations that celebrates young peoples creativity.